The Spunky Curl Logo

 Acatenango Summit

-The sleepy group left camp promptly at 3:30 AM in total darkness.
-The sound of volcanic rocks crunching beneath our shoes created a metronome for us to follow as we proceeded single file up the steep face illuminated only by our headlamps.
+Our sleepy group promptly left camp at 3:30 AM.
+The sound of volcanic rocks crunching beneath our boots created a metronome for us to follow as we proceeded single file up the steep face illuminated only by our headlamps.
+I pulled off to the side of the trail numerous times to catch my breath as I felt the altitude.
+Eventually, I shortened my steps to accommodate my desperate lungs.

-My physical mantra was working.
+My mind took control and simplified the process.
+Left foot.
+Right foot.
+Repeat.
+Inhale.
+Exhale.
+Repeat.
+The physical mantra was working.
 As the distance between Brad and I grew, I motioned for him to continue on without worry.
 There was no doubt in my mind I would make it to the summit.
+Feeling my feet sink beneath the dusty gravel was metaphorical.
+Acatenango Volcano could defeat you with a single step, but only if you failed the psychological test.

-Mesmerizing views were enhanced with the eruptions of Fuego Volcano every 15-20 minutes.
+Mesmerizing views were enhanced with the clockwork eruptions of Fuego Volcano every 20 minutes.
 Lava and smoke spewed into the atmosphere with intense force.
-From an elevation of 3,976 m (13,044 ft), we were able to see from a uniquely rare perspective.
+From an elevation of 3,976 m (13,044 ft), we were able to see from a rare perspective.
+The joy was palpable after our strenuous 4.1 km (2.55 mi) climb to the summit.
+Frigid winds and hungry bellies didn't seem to matter as we all marveled at the grandeur of Mother Earth.

 Descent

-Everyone made it back to base camp by 7:30 AM for breakfast.
+After approximately 45 minutes at the top, our group began the 16.19 km (10.06 mi) descent of Acatenango Volcano.
+Everyone made it back to base camp for breakfast by 7:30 AM.
 Sitting around the campfire with a hot cup of joe in hand was absolute perfection.
 We all munched on bagels and banana bread to fuel the climb down.
-The hardest part of the trip was behind us!
+The hardest part of the journey was behind us!

-Sunshine warmed the crisp morning air as we packed our backpacks and cleared the cabins.
-Brad took the 40L bag while I took the 15L bag.
-Fortunately we ate and drank most of the weight, so our shoulders didn't have to handle too much.
+Sunshine warmed the crisp morning air as we packed our bags and cleared the cabins.
+Brad carried the 40L backpack while I took the 15L backpack.
+Fortunately, we ate and drank most of the weight so our shoulders didn't have too much to handle.
+The temperature increased as we entered the Cloud Forest Area.
+Brilliant shades of green highlighted by rays of light surrounded the trail.

+Since we no longer had to conserve our breath, Brad and I exchanged travel stories with several new friends.
 We only stopped a couple of times to hydrate and eat snacks.
 Every so often we would take off another layer of clothing.
 With a moderate pace, our group reached the trailhead by 11:45 AM.

 Farewell